Malaysia: Human rights

 Homosexuality is illegal in Malaysia, and authorities have imposed punishments such as caning and imprisonment.
 Human trafficking and sex trafficking in Malaysia are significant problems.
 There have also been cases of vigilante executions and beatings against LGBT individuals in Malaysia.
-The illegality of homosexuality in Malaysia has also been the forefront of Anwar Ibrahim's sodomy trials, which Anwar has called politically motivated, a characterization supported by the Working Group on Arbitrary Detention, along with Amnesty International and the Human Rights Watch.
+The illegality of homosexuality in Malaysia has also been the forefront of Anwar Ibrahim's sodomy trials, which Anwar has called politically motivated, a characterisation supported by the Working Group on Arbitrary Detention, along with Amnesty International and the Human Rights Watch.

 The death penalty is in use for serious crimes such as murder, terrorism, and drug trafficking, some of which were once mandatory.
 However, in July 2023, following the passing of the Abolition of Mandatory Death Penalty Act 2023, mandatory death penalty was abolished for all crimes in Malaysia, thereby allowing judges to impose the capital punishment at their own discretion and on a case-by-case basis.
 The new law also abolished all natural life imprisonment, replacing it with 30 to 40 years prison terms instead.